Romania seeks probe into ex-ministers in school software deal

-BUCHAREST Romania's anti-corruption prosecutor's office, or DNA, is seeking to launch a criminal inquiry against nine ex-government ministers suspected of money laundering, abuse of office and bribery related to Microsoft educational licences from 2004 to 2009.
+BUCHAREST, Sept 27 Romania's anti-corruption prosecutor's office (DNA) is seeking to launch a criminal inquiry against nine ex-government ministers suspected of money laundering, abuse of office and bribery related to Microsoft educational licences from 2004 to 2009.

 "They (the ministers) determined the closing of the frame contract in onerous terms for the state budget, making possible the embezzling of a 47 percent Microsoft discount ...and the payment of commissions to involved persons," it said.